yoyotv/Face-detection/README.md

 If everthing is fine.

-First we can check the eigenface
+First we can check the eigenface.

 ![eigenface](https://raw.githubusercontent.com/yoyotv/Face-detection-and-recognition/master/Face_recognition/Eigenface.jpg)

-And have some test
+And have some test.

 ![result](https://raw.githubusercontent.com/yoyotv/Face-detection-and-recognition/master/figures/result.JPG)